Deciding if Fighting Traffic Tickets Is a Good Idea

 - You argue that no one was hurt.
 The no-harm-no-foul rule doesn't apply in court.
 The only exception is whether safety is part of the law itself, and you can argue that obviously you operated your vehicle safely because no one was hurt.

 - You complain that the officer selected you alone out of a dozen other potential violators.
 Admitting that you were in fact guilty, but that there were other guilty people present doesn't help you.
-You can win a "selective enforcement" defense, but it's very hard to do and requires that you demonstrate the officer had a specific and improper motive to pick on you.
-For instance if you filed a report against the officer and he just happened to pull you over the next day with a dozen other violators nearby, you may win.

 - You give the judge a sad story.
 It doesn't work, judges hear this all day long and may doubt your honesty.
 At best this will slightly reduce your fine.